Robust estimation of the Quantum Fisher Information on a quantum processor: Abstract

 \section{Abstract}

-The quantum Fisher information (QFI) is a fundamental quantity in quantum physics and is central to the field of quantum metrology.
-It certifies quantum states that have useful multipartite entanglement for enhanced metrological tasks.
-Thus far, only lower bounds with \emph{finite distance} to the QFI have been measured on quantum devices.
-Here, we present the experimental measurement of a series of polynomial lower bounds that \emph{converge} to the QFI, done on a quantum processor.
+We present the experimental measurement, on a quantum processor, of a series of polynomial lower bounds that \textit{converge} to the quantum Fisher information (QFI), a fundamental quantity for certifying multipartite entanglement that is useful for metrological applications.
 We combine advanced methods of the randomized measurement toolbox to obtain estimators that are robust against drifting errors caused uniquely during the randomized measurement protocol.
-We estimate the QFI for Greenberger–Horne–Zeilinger states, observing genuine multipartite entanglement and the Heisenberg limit attained by our prepared state.
+We estimate the QFI for Greenberger–Horne–Zeilinger states, observing genuine multipartite entanglement.
 Then, we prepare the ground state of the transverse field Ising model at the critical point using a variational circuit.
 We estimate its QFI and investigate the interplay between state optimization and noise induced by increasing the circuit depth.